onqtam/headjack/src/ecosystem/architecture.md

 Wikipedia needs to be rebuilt on this - imagine a q&a section like twitter for every paraphrase and also a git slider to see the history for each paragraph.
 This index can also be moved interplanetary

+## Content & interface architectures

+- store content off-chain ==> infinite horizontal scalability

+infinite amounts of content can be anchored & adressable

+think of it as a spine/backbone to which everything attaches to

+the stable URL of content is an advertisement of the interface by itself similar to twitter's client attribution

+social networks will become interfaces/views - different compositions of available services that someone pays to have them developed

+some level of centralization is required - both for UX and for the sophistication of services.
+The sheer scale of the public web is daunting.
+AWS-like stuff incoming

+different AWS-like services will index, process & filter data differently based on different moderation policies.
+But anyone could enter the business

+Social media will be broken by verticals and companies will compete to offer services

 alternative open source frontends:
 YouTube → Piped, Invidious, FreeTube, Yattee
 Twitter → Nitter